 April – Singapore, no kids.

 July – a wedding in Bali with all my family, including kids.

 October – a wedding anniversary to Kuala Lumpur & Langkawi, no kids.

 December – a 10-night cruise from Sydney to the South Pacific: Vanuatu, New Caledonia, etc.

 It was during this cruise that we realized we had spent a lot of time in 2011 out of Australia and it was so expensive to keep coming back to Australia.
 It was so far from everything.
 It wasn’t like London where you could jump across to Europe at any time.
 It’s not like America where every state is different and unique and has amazing things to do and see….
 And well wouldn’t it be good just to not come back for a while?…

 May 2012 the kids and I set off with a one-way ticket to Bali.
 I had planned 6 months in Asia and then to return to Australia.
-However, the 6 months went so well we decided to keep going and travelled across the pond over to the US.
+However, the 6 months went so well that we decided to keep going and travel across the pond over to the US.